PeterW-XD/project-hw/README.md

-This version ensures that FFT can run in the simulation.
+This version fixed some bugs in the fft_wrapper.sv and audio.sv

-Note: FFT is licensed, so it can only generate time_limited.sof
+Passed the FPGA test.